ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/storing-data-on-the-blockchain.md

 ---

-Congrats, you just used IoT and the ARK Ecosystem to store sensor data on a public Blockchain! 🎉 🎊
+Congrats, you just used IoT and the ARK Ecosystem to store sensor data on a public blockchain! :tada: :confetti_ball:

 Keep in mind, we don't have to always "stick to the script."
 Now that we have a basic understanding of how to post data to the blockchain,